Bekkalizer/acquire-stl-project/stl-renders/README.md

     Print and play - OpenScad project - by Bekkalizer and ChatGPT - GPLv3

 # Guide to printing your own game
 Poker chips and the [reduced $ reference sheet](https://boardgamegeek.com/filepage/263169/acquire-stockholder-info-sheet-reduced-dollar) from boardgame geek is the recommended non-printable components you would need.
-For everything else, print the game pieces by the instrctions below.
+For everything else, print the game pieces by the instructions below.

 ## Boards
 **TLDR: Print all files in [board-9pcs](board-9pcs)**